-These committees are not a form of legal proceedings therefore neither the complainant nor the school will be invited to bring legal representation.
-However, we recognise there may be occasions where legal representation is appropriate.
 For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by union and/or legal representation.

 Note: Complaints about staff conduct will not generally be handled under this complaints procedure.

-Complainants will be advised that any staff conduct complaints will be considered under staff disciplinary procedures, if appropriate, and outcomes will not be shared with them.
+Complainants will be advised that any staff conduct complaints will be considered under staff disciplinary procedures, if appropriate, but outcomes will not be shared with them.